DevOps-Nirvana/threaded-cron-task-engine/README.md

 * Add detection of duplication of execution of this script.
 Shouldn't be able to run twice (in the same folder/config?) (localhost port listener?)
 * Add ability to query/tweak/restart a specific child process (similar to supervisor_ctl commands) and leave the others untouched
 * Make "before/after" also support a date and datetime format instead of just an "hour before/after", detect the format and use accordingly
+* Add ability to specify in a crontab-like format alternatively...?
+(Maybe?  idk, I don't like this idea though)
 * Make init script(s) for some popular Linux distributions
 * Package this and submit it to package repositories (Ubuntu/Debian/CentOS)
 * Alternatively, package and distribute this via pip